PeterVranken/ST4ForOctave/readMe.md

     Several ways exist to modify the Java class path of Octave.
 You may do this on the fly with Octave command `javaaddpath` or you rely on the startup file `javaclasspath.txt`.
-We provide a suitable file to you but it'll work only if the Octave executable is started from this directory.
+We provide you a template for this file but it needs customization before use and it'll work only if the Octave executable is started from this directory.
 Windows users can have a look at (and double-click) `Octave.cmd` to do so.
 Everybody should consult
     <https://www.gnu.org/software/octave/doc/v4.0.1/How-to-make-Java-classes-available_003f.html>
     to get the whole story on setting the Java class path